1971 Dixie 500

 The 1971 Dixie 500 was a NASCAR Winston Cup Series racing event that took place on August 1, 1971, at Atlanta International Raceway in Hampton, Georgia.

 Background

-Atlanta International Raceway (now Atlanta Motor Speedway) is one of ten current intermediate tracks to hold NASCAR races; the others are Charlotte Motor Speedway, Chicagoland Speedway, Darlington Raceway, Homestead Miami Speedway, Kansas Speedway, Kentucky Speedway, Las Vegas Motor Speedway, New Hampshire Motor Speedway, and Texas Motor Speedway.
-However, at the time, only Charlotte, Darlington, and New Hampshire were built.
+Atlanta International Raceway (now Atlanta Motor Speedway) is one of ten current intermediate tracks to hold NASCAR races.
 The layout at Atlanta International Speedway at the time was a four-turn traditional oval track that is 1.54 mi long.
 The track's turns are banked at twenty-four degrees, while the front stretch, the location of the finish line, and the back stretch are banked at five.

 Race report

 Richard Petty defeated Bobby Allison by 2 car lengths in front of 22500 spectators.
 Five cautions slowed the race for 48 laps; making the race last three hours and fifty-two minutes in length.
 Buddy Baker qualified for the pole position with a speed of 155.796 mph, while the average speed was 129.061 mph.

 Dave Marcis had problems with his vehicle's suspension on lap 38 while Raymond Williams' vehicle had a faulty transmission on lap 40.
 Dub Simpson blew his engine on lap 60.
 Ed Negre wrecked his vehicle's transmission on lap 62.
 Coo Coo Marlin would over-exhaust his engine on lap 82 while Charlie Roberts did the same thing on lap 90.
 The suspension on Neil Castles' vehicle stopped working on lap 92.
 Bill Dennis' vehicle had some serious vibration issues on lap 131 while Paul Tyler's engine blew on lap 149.
 Further engine problems occurred on lap 231 with Buddy Baker, lap 249 with Pete Hamilton, lap 264 with Earl Brooks, and lap 302 with Bobby Brack.

 Friday Hassler got his third top six finish in a row less than a month after driving the Junior Johnson Chevy to victory at Bristol in relief of Charlie Glotzbach.

 Richard Petty officially became a millionaire after this race; bringing his career earnings to over $1,000,000 ($ when adjusted for inflation).
 This would be the last time a driver won 5 races in a row, in any series, until 2009 when Ron Hornaday won five in a row in the 2009 NASCAR Camping World Truck Series season.
 Dick Poling would retire from the NASCAR Cup Series after finishing in 26th place during this race.

 Notable crew chiefs who in the race were Junie Donlavey, Harry Hyde, Dale Inman, Vic Ballard, Lee Gordon, and John Green.